 The leaves are changing color and we’ve already felt those first few chilly Midwest evenings.
-Fortunately, it’s not too late to swap out your old, drafty windows with new, high-efficiency replacement ones.
+Fortunately, it’s not too late to swap out your old, drafty windows with new, high-efficiency replacement windows.

 Now, before winter arrives, is the time to replace them, because heat loss through windows is responsible for up to 30 percent of your home’s heating energy use.
 Old, drafty single-pane windows can worsen that loss.